There are a ton of different types of barbells out there other than your typical Olympic bar.

 Safety Squat Bar

-Safety Squat bars are by far one of my favorite specialty bars available.
+Safety Squat bars, or just safety bars are by far one of my favorite specialty bars available.

 They have a yoke and handles built into the bar so it rests comfortably on your upper back and you don’t have to externally rotate your arms to grab the barbell.